dsamojlenko/weight-tracker/README.md

 # Weight-tracker

 Just a quick little two-person weight-tracker for a new year's resolution contest.
+Meant to be used as a daily tracker.

 ## Features